keslert/keslert.github.io/_posts/2017-10-01-quals-prep.md

 High and low scorers will naturally regress towards the mean.
 So when choosing a group based on pretest scores, beware of this natural regression.

 Hawthorne effect: members of the treatment group change relative to the dependent variable because their participation in the study makes them feel special.

+Qualitative Methods
+- Participant Observation
+- Intensive Interviewing
+- Focus Groups

+### General Notes (mostly from Wikipedia)

+Grounded Theory
+- construction of theory through the analysis of data
+- repeated ideas, concepts or elements become apparent, and are tagged with codes
+- Codes -> Concepts -> Categories -> Theories
+- "is a systematic generation of theory from data that contains both inductive and deductive thinking.
+One goal is to formulate hypotheses based on conceptual ideas.
+Others may try to verify the hypotheses that are generated by constantly comparing conceptualized data on different levels of abstraction, and these comparisons contain deductive steps."
+- 1) "find the core variable (the main concern and its recurrent solution) as the first stage of the study, and delimit to the core variable 2) the researcher suspends his/her preconceptions, remains open, and trusts in "emergence of concepts from the data" 3) Avoiding descriptive interpretations in favor of abstract conceptualizations by the method of constant comparison, which facilitates the discovery of stable patterns in the data (i.e., "emergence of concepts")
+- The core variable becomes the focus of the research and theory.
+The core variable is the variable which accounts for the most variation.

+Memoing
+- Memoing is the act of recording reflective notes about what the researcher (fieldworker, data coder, and/or analyst) is learning from the data.
+Memos accumulate as written ideas or records about concepts and their relationships.
+- is when the running notes of each of the concepts that are being identified are kept.
+- It is the intermediate step between the coding and the first draft of the completed analysis.
+- Memos are field notes about the concepts in which one lays out their observations and insights.
+Memoing starts with the first concept that has been identified and continues right through the process of breaking the text and of building theories.
+- "Memos are the theorizing write-up of ideas about substantive codes and their theoretically coded relationships as they emerge during coding, collecting and analyzing data, and during memoing" (Glaser 1998)
+- Theoretical memos can be anything written or drawn in the constant comparison that makes up a GT
+- Memos are important tools to both refine and keep track of ideas that develop when researchers compare incidents to incidents and then concepts to concepts in the evolving theory
+- Memoing works as an accumulation of written ideas into a bank of ideas about concepts and how they relate to each other.
+- Memoing is total creative freedom without rules of writing, grammar or style (Glaser 1998)

+### Ways of Knowing in HCI

+Grounded Theory Method
+- Began with Glaser & Strauss 1967
+- "Abductive inference is a "logic of discovery" concerned with finding new interpretations (theories) for data that do not fit old ideas."
+The logic of abduction is to find a surprising phenomenon and then to try to explain it.
+- "Hypothesis on probation" — GTM provides disciplined ways of testing these "hypotheses on probation".
+- The methods are used to construct theories of particular phenomena or domains that are "grounded" in the data.
+- Describe the data, build increasingly powerful abstractions based on the data and to collect additional data that can provide the most effective tests of those abstractions.
+- "Constant Comparison" — continual reference to the data.

+GTM Steps
+1. Open coding
+2. Axial coding
+3. Categories
+4. Theories — Core concept / concept variable

+Good Hypothesis
+1. Precise
+2. Meaningful (generates new knowledge, convinces us a new system is more efficient, effective)
+3. Testable
+4. Falsifiable

+Null Hypothesis: Different frame rates do not affect human perception of fluid movements Alternative Hypothesis: Different frame rates do affect human perception of fluid movements

+MAGIC
+- Magnitude (what's the effect size compared to the cost of intervention)
+- Articulation (how well do you explain the study and results)
+- Generalizability
+- Interestingness
+- Credibility

+### Methodology Matters

+1. Generalizability
+2. Precision
+3. Realism

+Quad I - Respondent Strategy
+  - Judgment Study
+  - Sample Survey
+Quad II - Experimental Strategy
+  - Lab Experiment
+  - Experimental Simulation
+Quad III  - Field Strategy
+  - Field Experiment
+  - Field Study
+Quad IV - Theoretical Strategy
+  - Formal Theory
+  - Computer Simulation

+### Past, Present, and Future of User Interface Software Tools

+Things that worked
+- Event driven
+- Object oriented
+- Scripting languages

+Things that didn't work
+- Constrained
+- Automiation Techniques

+Future tools are going to need to address ubiquitous computing, different screen sizes, realtime.

+### Man-Computer Symbiosis

+Fig tree and the insect — Each depend on each other to survive.
+Want computers to feel like working with another engineer.
+Not as an augmentation to the human, but as a separate, dependant entity.

+### Participatory Design

+Workers themselves are in the best position to determine how to improve their work and their work life.
+(Although sometimes I think you are too close to a problem to see improvements.)

+Users are the experts, designers the technical consultants.

+Lawyers who nailed the secretaries chairs to the floor to avoid putting marks in the carpet

+User-designed = Wikipedia content.
+The users have the tools to create the content.
+User-centered = Wikipedia software.
+The software is based on user input and needs.

+### Computer for the 21st Century

+- Pads, Tabs and Boards
+- Ubiquitous computing.
+Computers disappearing into the background.
+- Sal
+- Mark Weiser coined the term "Ubiquitous computing" in 1988.

+"There is more information available at our fingertips during a walk in the woods than in any computer system, yet people find a walk among trees relaxing and computers frustrating.
+Machines that fit the human environment, instead of forcing humans to enter theirs, will make using a computer as refreshing as taking a walk in the woods."

+### Xerox Star

+The Star was the first commercial system which demonstrated the power of a
+- mouse,
+- windows,
+- icons
+- property sheets
+- modeless interactions.

+The Star also set several important HCI design principles, such as
+- "seeing and pointing vs remembering and typing,"
+- "what you see is what you get."